zj11223344/Tactics-Remix/README.md

 These components will check if SCS is present and update accordingly to prevent any compatibility issues.

+#### Improved Sahuagin City (COMING SOON)

+This component makes all Sahuagin more fierce opponents.
+It also updates the fight against the Priestess at the heart of the City of Caverns who will now summon allies to come to her aid.
+Beware, on Insane Difficulty she will summon the Minor Avatar of Sekolah.

 #### Improved Irenicus

 I take the original Tactics fight, with some slight alterations, to give Joneleth "The Shattered One" Irenicus the fight he and the player truly deserve.
 This is a multi-phase fight that should provide a suitable challenge.
 To start, instead of summoning generic demons, Jon will shatter himself into multiple fragments and brings forth enemies for each Tear of Bhaal Test in Hell.
 These enemies will provide their own unique challenges, and will bring forth more minions to aid themselves, depending on the difficulty.